-With Toolset, you can build custom searches for any post type.
-You choose what to search by, how to style the search box and how to display the results.
+With Toolset, you choose what to search by, how to style the search box, and how to display the results.

-A basic search allows visitors to filter and find matching results.
-You can enable pagination, AJAX updates and sorting to enhance the custom search and make it more usable for sites that have a lot of content.
+You can also enable pagination, AJAX updates, and sorting to enhance the custom search and make it more usable for sites that have a lot of content.

 Custom searches built using Toolset

 There are two main steps for creating a custom search:

 1. Create the custom search form